 Hawaii's Most Endangered Historic Sites

-Making the list does not guarantee protection or preservation; rather, our goal is to raise awareness of the sites’ vulnerability and inspire community dialogue.
+It’s important to note that making this list does not guarantee protection or preservation.
+Our goal is to raise awareness of the sites’ vulnerability and inspire community support.
 In the following pages, you’ll find this year’s most endangered historic sites, the stories behind what’s threatening them and what can be done to protect them.
-You’ll also discover updates on last year’s endangered sites, including the IBM building, Fort Kamehameha and the auwai of Nuuanu Valley.
+You’ll also discover updates on last year’s endangered sites, including Alekoko Pond, the Luahiwa petroglyphs and Lapakahi.